iocx-dev/.github/profile/README.md

 # 🏢 Maintained by

-malx‑labs - Creators of `iocx`, `yarx`, and the surrounding ecosystem.
+malx‑labs - Creators of `iocx`, and the surrounding ecosystem.